ysdede/trnorm/docs/normalizer.md

 - Provides both a class-based API and a simple function-based API
 - Supports processing both single strings and lists of strings
 - Allows customization of which normalization steps to apply
+- Handles numbers followed by commas in lists and sequences

 ## Usage